nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

 ### 1.1 Porch Repository Basic Authentication Configuration

-An porch repository object can be created through the use of the `porchctl repo reg porch-test-repository -n porch-test http://example-ip:example-port/repo.git --repo-basic-password=password --repo-basic-username=username` command which creates a secret and repository object.
+A porch repository object can be created through the use of the `porchctl repo reg porch-test-repository -n porch-test http://example-ip:example-port/repo.git --repo-basic-password=password --repo-basic-username=username` command which creates a secret and repository object.

 The basic authentication secret must meet the following criteria: